lapce/plugin-server-protocol/_specifications/psp/0.1/client/unregisterSubscribedMethod.md

     id: string;

     /**
-     * The method / capability to unregister for.
+     * The method / method to unregister for.
      */
     method: string;
 }